 Stroke Achievement Award

-In addition, O’Connor received the association’s Target: Stroke Elite Plus Honor Roll recognition for meeting stroke quality measures that reduce the time between hospital arrival and treatment with the clot-buster tPA, the only drug approved by the U.S. Food and Drug Administration to treat a ischemic stroke.
+In addition, O’Connor received the association’s Get With the Guidelines Target: Stroke Honor Roll Elite Recognition Award” for meeting stroke quality measures that reduce the time between hospital arrival and treatment with the clot-buster tPA, the only drug approved by the U.S. Food and Drug Administration to treat a ischemic stroke.